STA198F2021/website/content/home/project.md

 If you are using a data set that comes in a format that we haven't encountered in class, make sure that you are able to load it into R as this can be tricky depending on the source.
 If you are having trouble ask for help before it is too late.

 **Note on reusing data sets from class:** Do not reuse data sets used in examples, homework assignments, or labs in the class.

+**The data you use must be able to be shared publicly.** Students will be allowed to post their projects after the end of the course on their own GitHub repos in order to be competitive for summer internships and other opportunities.
+You will not be able to use data for the project that cannot be posted online for public viewing.

 Below are a list of data repositories that might be of interest to browse.
 You're not limited to these resources, and in fact you're encouraged to venture beyond them.
 But you might find something interesting there: